GregDeakin/Agaricus_bisporus/microarray.md

 ## Version 5 microarrays

 ###	Data handling
-The data were imported into ‘R’ where normalisation, filtering and statistical analysis were undertaken using the Bioconductor Limma package and DESeq2.
+The data were imported into ‘R’ where normalisation, filtering and statistical analysis were undertaken using the Bioconductor Limma package
 ####	Normalisation
 The data were background corrected using normal exponential convolution with an offset of 50.
 Between array normalisation was performed using the quantile method.
 ####	Data filtering